 Name origin: Vindo is probably best translated as ‘fair, pleasant’, though its Welsh descendant gwynn has developed a primary meaning of ‘white’ and its English descendants (such as winsome) have tended more towards a sense of ‘lovely’.
 The -cladia part descends from PIE *kel-/*kla- ‘to cut’, whose many descendants include

-Notes: R&S suggested Badbury Rings, following Jackson in imagining that white chalk was exposed in its ditches (unlikely).
+Notes: Rivet & Smith suggested Badbury Rings, following Jackson in imagining that white chalk was exposed in its ditches (unlikely).
 A better guess near there would be Shapwick, where there was a Roman fort at ST948023 and where a Roman road crossed the river Stour at ST93640164.
-However, all those locations cannot be reconciled with AI's mileages before and after this name.
-Poole wins because it lies so perfectly on the straight line of iter 15 that stretches beyond Winchester and Alton, probably with ultimate targets of London and Colchester.
+However, all those locations cannot be reconciled with the Itinerary's mileages before and after this name.
+Poole wins because it lies so perfectly on the straight line of iter 15 that stretches beyond Winchester and Alton, probably with ultimate targets of London and Colchester, but it still requires the stated mileage to Dorchester to be amended from viii to xviii, implying that the scribe who miscopied *Durnovaria into Durnonovaria immediately made a second mistake.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.